sequenceiq/slider/src/site/markdown/cluster/specification.md

 This approach allows extra statistics sections to be added (perhaps by providers), without any changes to the toplevel section.

-## Options

-A list of options used by Hoya and its providers to build up the AM and the configurations of the deployed service components

-    "options": {
-      "zookeeper.port": "2181",
-      "site.hbase.master.startup.retainassign": "true",
-      "hoya.cluster.application.image.path": "hdfs://sandbox.hortonworks.com:8020/hbase.tar.gz",
-      "site.fs.defaultFS": "hdfs://sandbox.hortonworks.com:8020",
-      "hoya.container.failure.threshold": "5",
-      "site.fs.default.name": "hdfs://sandbox.hortonworks.com:8020",
-      "hoya.cluster.directory.permissions": "0770",
-      "hoya.am.monitoring.enabled": "false",
-      "zookeeper.path": "/yarnapps_hoya_stevel_test_cluster_lifecycle",
-      "hoya.tmp.dir": "hdfs://sandbox.hortonworks.com:8020/user/stevel/.hoya/cluster/test_cluster_lifecycle/tmp/am",
-      "hoya.data.directory.permissions": "0770",
-      "zookeeper.hosts": "sandbox",
-      "hoya.container.failure.shortlife": "60"
-    },

-Some for these options options have been created by hoya itself ("hoya.tmp.dir") for internal use -and are cluster specific.
-If/when the ability to use an existing json file as a template for a new cluster is added, having these options in the configuration will create problems

-# Proposed Changes

-## Move Hoya internal state to `/hoya-internal`

-Move all hoya "private" data to an internal section,`/hoya-internal` including those in the toplevel directory and in `/options`

-## Allow `/options` and `roles/*/` options entries to take the value "null".

-This would be a definition that the value must be defined before the cluster can start.
-Provider templates could declare this.

-## Make client configuration retrieval hierarchical -and maybe move out of the
-status

-The current design assumes that it is a -site.xml file being served up.
-This does not work for alternate file formats generated by the Provider.

 ### Proposed:  `/clientProperties` continues return Key-val pairs

 The `/clientProperties` section will remain, with key-val pairs of type